TEDxAuckland/tedx-auckland-site/src/Become apatron.md

     </ul>
     <h4>Networking Opportunities</h4>
     <ul>
-      <li>Invitations to exclusive patron-only events, facilitating connections with like-minded individuals and speakers.</li>
+      <li>Invitations to exclusive kaitiaki-only events, facilitating connections with like-minded individuals and speakers.</li>
       <li>Access to a dedicated online community, fostering discussions and collaborations around TEDxAuckland's themes and ideas.</li>
       <li>Invitations to the TEDxAuckland Community events.
 These gatherings started off with Speakers wanting to catch up with each other and the crew after the event.
 For Speakers, Crew, Sponsors and Patrons to reconnect or connect and to be around a diverse group of forward thinking doers.</li>
+      <li>Invitation to the special TEDxAuckland Dinner Series</li>
     </ul>
     <h4>Brand Exposure</h4>
     <ul>
-      <li>Feature on our website's patron page, including your logo and link to website or page.</li>
+      <li>Feature on our website's Kaitiaki page, including your logo and link to website or page.</li>
       <li>Opportunity to showcase your commitment to social impact and innovation to our diverse audience.</li>
     </ul>
   </div>